chronicleworks/chronicle-examples/README.md

 The GraphQL playground is persistent via cookies etc, so running the same browser on the same machine will remember all your queries and tab positions.

-To add a new mutation or query tab, there is a `+` on the right hand side of the tab bar.
+To add a new mutation or query tab, there is a `+` on the right-hand side of the tab bar.

 Once you get to this point, you are ready to explore the example.
 To do this,